Degri95/School_District_Analysis/README.md

 - Thomas High Schools still holds the second highest passing percentage.
 - The difference between Thomas High Schools (2nd) percentage and Griffin High School (3rd) has decreased to .3% from the original .35%
-- The difference between Thomas High Schools (2nd) percentage and Cabera High Schools (1st) has increased to .7% from the orginal .39%
+- The difference between Thomas High Schools (2nd) percentage and Cabera High Schools (1st) has increased to .7% from the original .39%

 #### Original Bottom 5 Schools
 ![Old Bottom 5 Schools](/Resources/old_bottom_5.PNG)